Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: System Model

 where $d_i=\tau_ic$ is the propagation distance of the $i$-th path, $f_c$ is the carrier frequency, $n_r,n_t,n_s,\text{and }n_d$ are total interaction times of reflection, transmission, scattering and diffraction in the $i$-th path, and $\alpha_{i,j}, \beta_{i,j}, \delta_{i,j}, \text{and } \eta_{i,j}$ are attenuation coefficient of each interaction.
 Production of all interaction attenuation coefficient is denoted by $\zeta_i$ for short.

-In a typical indoor wireless propagation environment, the dominant components are the line of sight (LoS) path and several specularly reflected NLoS paths, as illustrated in Fig.~\ref{fig_ill_3}(a).
-This indicates the transmission, scattering, and diffusion coefficients are very close to zero.
-To simplify the analysis, set $\beta_{i,j}\!=\! \delta_{i,j}\!=\! \eta_{i,j} \!=\!0$, accordingly, $\zeta_i=\boldsymbol{1}_{\{n_t+n_s+n_d\}} \textstyle\prod_j\alpha_{i,j}$, where $\boldsymbol{1}_{\{x\}} $ returns 1 only when $x=0$ and 0 otherwise.
+In typical indoor wireless propagation scenarios, the strongest components consist of the line of sight (LoS) path and several specularly reflected NLoS paths \cite{pathmodel}, as illustrated in Fig.~\ref{fig_ill_3}(a).
+This indicates the transmission, scattering, and diffusion coefficients can be neglected to simplify analysis, i.e., omitting paths containting these components by setting $\beta_{i,j}\!=\! \delta_{i,j}\!=\! \eta_{i,j} \!=\!0$.
+Accordingly, $\zeta_i=\boldsymbol{1}_{\{n_t+n_s+n_d\}} \textstyle\prod_j\alpha_{i,j}$, where $\boldsymbol{1}_{\{x\}} $ returns 1 only when $x=0$ and 0 otherwise.
 The point located at distance $d_i$ from receiver along receive direction is treated as a virtual transmitter (also referred to as a virtual anchor, VA).
 A VA is therefore the mirror image of the transmitter with respect to the corresponding reflecting planes.
 The received signal can be regarded as emanating from these VAs and arriving at the receiver after free-space path loss and attenuation due to interactions at the reflecting interfaces.
-According to Eq.~\ref{eq2-2} and Eq.~\ref{eq2-4}, the CFR is:
+According to Eq.~\eqref{eq2-2} and Eq.~\eqref{eq2-4}, the CFR is:

 in which $H$ contains all channel information, and is just the channel prediction target of this passage.